19pa1a05g5/WT-lab10/README.md

 I create the table "register_tbl" in mydb database with name,email,password and phonenummber.

-using the register form we can insert the data in the table by click the submit button.
+using the register form we can insert the data in the table .

-We can view the database table data in the form below.
+We can view the database table data in the page.